fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 To **add a group** to the queue:

 1. Select **Add groups**, search for the group, select **Add**, and then select **Add**.
-    - You can use distribution lists, security groups, and Microsoft 365 groups or Microsoft Teams teams.
+    - You can use distribution lists, security groups, and Microsoft 365 Groups or Microsoft Teams teams.

 > [!NOTE]
 > New users added to a group can take up to eight hours for their first call to arrive.